 You don’t want to be the team whose players are running like a headless chicken when defending a corner kick or crossing a ball to nobody when taking a corner kick.
 The following drill will help you out.
 This simple setup will give your team structure when executing and defending corner kicks.

 For this drill, you will need half of an 11 aside pitch and 3 small goals.
 The small goals will be evenly distributed in the midfield line.
 The exercise is played with 9 players attacking, 9 players defending and a goalkeeper.

 This drill is based on stats from another study.
-Most goals scored in corner kicks come from the center of the box and the near post.
+Most goals scored in corner kicks come from the centre of the box and the near post.
 Therefore, the setup of the attacking team is simple: a player outside the box ready to receive a pass on the first post and three players grouped in the penalty spot.

 The objective of this drill is for your team to know a simple corner kick setup.
-This way your team will be organised and know what to do when executing a corner kick.
+This way, your team will be organised and know what to do when executing a corner kick.

 I hope you find this drill useful.
 If you like this post, please share it with your friends.
 If you know other exercises or have any questions, leave a comment below.